Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: Introduction

 Distributed computing systems have been extensively employed for the execution of large-scale computing tasks due to their ability to significantly enhance execution speed.
 This is achieved by allowing computation jobs to run in parallel while leveraging distributed computing and storage resources.
 However, in the context of massive data exchanged among computing nodes, distributed computing systems face a severe communication bottleneck arising from limited resources and high traffic load.
 For instance, in applications such as TeraSort \cite{TeraSort} and SelfJoin \cite{SelfJoin} running on an Amazon EC2 cluster, the data exchange process costs $65\%\sim 70\%$ of the overall job execution time \cite{CZMJS}.

-In the pioneering paper \cite{LMYA}, Li \emph{et al.} extended the coding technique to distributed computing in order to reduce the communication load by increasing the computations of input data.
-In the considered MapReduce setting, $K$ distributed computing nodes are utilized to compute $Q$ output functions from $N$ input files by three phases: Map, Shuffle, and Reduce.
-During the Map phase, each input file is uniquely assigned by a distinct $r$-subset of nodes, then locally computed (mapped) to $Q$ equal size intermediate values (IVs) in each of the assigned nodes.
-During the Shuffle phase, each node generates multicast messages by using its locally computed IVs, then broadcasts them to other nodes such that all the nodes can reconstruct their needed IVs to compute the assigned output functions in the subsequent Reduce phase.
-During the Reduce phase, each output function will be computed (reduced) by a distinct $s$-subset of nodes.
-When $s\geq 1$, the setting is called \textit{cascaded coded distributed computing}, which matches the multiple rounds distributed computing jobs where the output results of the previous round serve as the input of the next round.
-In \cite{LMYA}, the authors demonstrated that their cascaded scheme achieves optimal communication load when $N/\binom{K}{r} \in\mathbb{N}$\footnote{The condition $N/\binom{K}{r} \in\mathbb{N}$ can be relaxed if $N$ is sufficiently large.} and $Q/\binom{K}{s} \in\mathbb{N}$.
-Following the aforementioned coded distributed computing system, various problems have been studied in \cite{CDC1,YWYT,JC,horii2020improved,KR,compresscoded,WJC,chen2020coded,woolsey2021new,xu2021new,wang2021batch,reisizadeh2019coded,kim2019optimal,WWCJ,ELMA,YYW,Wang22,CDCsurvey,BE,BWCE}.
-In this paper, we focus on the cascaded coded distributed computing problem.
+In the pioneering paper \cite{LMYA}, Li \emph{et al.} extended the coding technique to distributed computing and proposed the coded distributed computing (CDC) scheme, in order to reduce the communication load by increasing the computations of input data. { In the considered MapReduce setting with $K$ distributed computing nodes, $N$ input files, and $Q$ output functions, each input file will be mapped by $r$ nodes and each output function will be computed by $s$ nodes.
+Here $r$ represents the computation load\footnote{In \cite{LMYA}, the computational load is defined as the total number of computed Map functions at the nodes, normalized by $N$.
+This paper focuses on the symmetric scenario where each file is mapped by exactly $r$ workers.}.}When { $s>1$}, the setting is called \textit{cascaded coded distributed computing (cascaded CDC)}, which matches the multiple rounds distributed computing jobs where the output results of the previous round serve as the input of the next round. { The cascaded CDC contains “Map”, “Shuffle” and “Reduce” phases.
+In the Map phase, each node stores and maps the local input files, generating $Q$ intermediate values (IVs) of equal size $T$-bit for each input file.
+In the Shuffle phase, the nodes generate coded messages from the local IVs, and multicast them to other nodes, ensuring that all necessary IVs are recoverable by the desired nodes.
+In the Reduce phase, each output function will be reduced by the assigned $s$ nodes based on the locally computed and recovered IVs.
+The end-goal of the computation is to compute the output functions in a distributed manner.
+Denote the communication load to be the total communication bits normalized by $NQT$. } In \cite{LMYA}, the authors demonstrated that their cascaded scheme achieves optimal communication load when $N/\binom{K}{r} \in\mathbb{N}$\footnote{The condition $N/\binom{K}{r} \in\mathbb{N}$ can be relaxed if $N$ is sufficiently large.} and $Q/\binom{K}{s} \in\mathbb{N}$, and the multicast gains { (the average number of nodes served by one multicast message during the Shuffle phase)} in multiple rounds transmission equal to $r$, $r+1$, $\ldots$, $\min\{r+s-1, K-1\}$.
+Following the aforementioned CDC system, various problems have been studied in \cite{CDC1,YWYT,JC,horii2020improved,KR,compresscoded,WJC,chen2020coded,woolsey2021new,xu2021new,wang2021batch,reisizadeh2019coded,kim2019optimal,WWCJ,ELMA,YYW,Wang22,CDCsurvey,BE,BWCE,CLMTW}.